 - Vinyl—offers a low-cost, high-performance alternative to wood.
 New manufacturing techniques have improved the look and quality of these window frames.
-Vinyl is very energy efficient and is often insulated with foam.
+Vinyl is very energy efficient and can be insulated with foam fills inside the frame.
 It is both non-corroding and UV-resistant so its finish can be preserved.
 Many manufacturers are now adding to their colour line for both interior and exterior customizing.
 Woodgrain options are offered for a classic interior wood look without the maintenance.

 - Aluminum—the strongest and most durable of all window materials.
 Similar to vinyl, aluminum frames are a low-cost, low-maintenance option.
 It is usually insulated to stop moisture build-up and insulated to prevent heat loss.

-- Fiberglass—although up to 25-percent more than vinyl windows, fiberglass is gaining in popularity because of its real-wood look without the maintenance.
-Made from glass fibers and resin, it can be painted to match exterior decor, is rot-resistant, is extremely strong, and is an excellent insulator.
+- Fiberglass—is more expensive than vinyl windows, fiberglass is gaining in popularity because of its real-wood look without the maintenance.
+Made from glass fibers and resin, it can be painted to match the exterior decor, is rot-resistant, is extremely strong, and is an excellent insulator.